cssnr/webstore-upload-action/README.md

 - Add Outputs for upload and submit responses
 - Add Outputs for download, dashboard, and item URLs.

-Note: The API also allows getting the status, cancelling a submission and changing deploy percentage.
+The API also allows getting the status, cancelling a submission and changing deploy percentage.
+These features can **easily** be added [on request](https://github.com/cssnr/webstore-publish-action/issues/new?template=1-feature.yaml).

 > If you want to see one of these features, or another one,
 > please [submit a feature request](https://github.com/cssnr/webstore-publish-action/issues/new?template=1-feature.yaml).